Can 200 employers spark a federal leave mandate?

 “The only way to solve the paid leave crisis in our nation is through a permanent, sustainable, universal paid leave program that is accessible to every worker who needs it, including those employed by small businesses,” Kalamarides said Wednesday.

 Following the 2020 election, Colorado became the 10th state, along with Washington, D.C., to enact laws requiring employers to offer paid time off, according to KFF.
-Advocates for years been calling on lawmakers to create a national-level paid leave policy to end the patchwork of laws that exist today.
+Advocates for years have been calling on lawmakers to create a national-level paid leave policy to end the patchwork of laws that exist today.

 A universal federal program could reduce the burden for HR administrators if it includes a federal exemption from the patchwork of state requirements and if existing private insurance options are allowed, Kalamarides said.